Lidzbark Castle: Description

-The castle was built on a plan of a square formation, with 48,5 metre long walls.
-A fourteen level tower is located in the north-east wing of the castle.
-The lower part of the tower, built in a square structure has posterns – while the upper part of the tower is octagonal.
-The other four corners of the castle have small square decorational towers, whose design changed throughout the centuries.
 The castle courtyard is made up of two levels – both with cloisters; these are the only historical cloisters in Poland which have not architecturally changed.
 The stronghold has aspects relating to the Teutonic Order, whose architectural style can be both seen in the castle's courtyard but also traced in the representative level of the castle in: the chapel; the small and big refectory; in the capitulary; common hall; and in the bishops' chambers.

 The castle serves as one of the main attractions of the town and regularly hosts cabaret events in the Autumn months.